debsubdavis/hydropho-natics/poc/vggish/README.md

 7. We can alter window and hop length - does that make a difference?
 8. Do we want to do post-processing on the data?
 Does it make a difference?
 9. Need to fix these f*ing depreciation warnings
+10. Is PCA the best way to reduce the dimensonality for visualization?
+Is there another way which makes the clusters more apparent?
+(In POC we're capturing 99% of variance).

 ## QUESTIONS FOR CHRIS
 1. Not all the annotated .png have metadata files.
 The two I found were 20190221T100004-File-13.png has no metadata file and 20190222T190004-File-28.png has no metadata file.
 They were both taken in 2019022